aroberge/pyextensions/topics/why-repeat.md

 # Why `repeat`?

 In Reeborg's World, I added a non-standard syntactic construction to Python with an additional keyword: `repeat`.
+[Note to self: this was done on Oct.
+10, 2015.]
 This allows a student to write

 ```py
 # draw square